The substance and structure of your Course gets built in the Course Builder.

 Once you're familiar with the basics of the course builder, you're ready to start adding actual content to your course.
 You can put any of the following into the Course timeline: Actions, Metrics, Worksheets, Files, Messages, and Whiteboards

 Let's add a Course Action.
 Click and drag the Action button over to Day One.
-From here, the process mirrors that of a setting up an Action for an individual client:
+From here, the process mirrors that of setting up an Action for an individual client:

 You'll indicate what the Action is, and instead of choosing an absolute date and time for it to be due, you'll select a relative number of days your client should have to do it.

 If applicable, the Action can be part of an Action Project.
-If so, just click the "Project..." link and you can set the name of the Project this Action should be part of.
+If so, just click the "Project..." link, and you can set the name of the Project this Action should be part of.

 The default verbiage is generally fine, but you can customize it however you like.
 The magic links below are clickable for easy insertion into your message.